 His first major work as a composer was The Sinking of the Titanic (1969) originally released on Brian Eno's Obscure label in 1975 and Jesus' Blood Never Failed Me Yet (1971), both famously released in new versions in the 1990s on Point Music label, selling over a quarter of a million copies.
-The original 1970s recordings have been re-released on CD by Virgin Records.
+The original 1970s recordings have been re-released on CD by GB Records (BCGBCD22 and 23)

 (see Gavin Bryars' notes about The Sinking of the Titanic and Jesus' Blood Never Failed Me Yet also see Discography ).

 He has composed prolifically for the theatre and dance as well as for the concert hall and has written four full-length operas.
 His first opera, Medea was first staged by the director Robert Wilson at the Opéra de Lyon and Opéra de Paris in 1984.
 Following the success of the original production, a revised version was given in concert in 1995 by the BBC Scottish Symphony Orchestra.
 His second opera, Doctor Ox's Experiment (based on a story by Jules Vernes and with a libretto by Blake Morrison) was staged by the Canadian film director Atom Egoyan for English National Opera in 1998.
 A separate production of Doctor Ox's Experiment appeared in 1999 in Dortmund, Germany.
 The third opera, "G" (libretto again by Blake Morrison), was commissioned by Mainz Opera and was premiered in February 2002, staged by Georges Delnon, in the newly refurbished Mainz Opera House.